ericbernison/supersteph.github.io/tictac/modelagain.md

 ```

-The model is set up like the following.

 ## Why Deep Networks
 Hypothetically, having a model that is one hidden layer would be able be able to produce similar results to any Deep Networks, so why do it?

-There are multiple reasons for this, first, while it is mathmatically possible.
-By creating a wide models it ends up with a function that is approximating the real function rather than getting the smooth function.
+There are multiple reasons for this structure.
+First, while it is mathmatically possible to emulate a deep model with a wide model.
+By creating a wide models it ends up emulating the function rather than actually being the function.

-By creating a function with multiple layers that are pooled as you get to the top you'd also be able to address different things in different layers.
+By creating a function with multiple layers with nonlinearities on each function, it allows the predictions to use relatively little weights, compared to the wide model.
+Therefore it creates a smoother model, and it actually learns the task at hand.

 For example, at the bottom layer of a model, what you are concerened with is the movement of the pawns.
 And perhaps, at the higher level, you would be worrying about how the different pieces protect each other.
+I raise these examples because it shows how you start from a local task, and it goes up the layers and addresses the total problem.

 ## Our Model
 With the logic to use deep networks to abstract things.
 Our model consists of a stack of Convolutional layers using pooling.